markupcontent/auto_draw/README.md

 # auto_draw
-auto draw in .au3, works with drawing programs like paint and paint.net this is a project i finished at 2014 but i never published it big ripp lmfao!!!
+auto draw in .au3, works with drawing programs like paint and paint.net.. also works on roblox free draw 2 this is a project i finished at 2014 but i never published it big ripp lmfao!!!

 # how to install/use?